 - Financial assets held for trading.
 Financial assets held for trading are those acquired with the purpose of short-term equity transactions or those that are part of a portfolio of jointly identified and managed financial instruments for which recent actions have been taken to obtain short-term profit.
-Also considered financial assets held for trading are the derivative instruments that do not meet the definition of a financial guarantee contract and have not been designated as hedge accounting instruments. - Non-trading financial assets necessarily measured at fair value through profit or loss.
+Derivative instruments that do not meet the definition of a financial guarantee contract and have not been designated as hedge accounting instruments are also considered financial assets held for trading. - Non-trading financial assets necessarily measured at fair value through profit or loss.
 This portfolio includes the rest of the financial assets mandatorily held at fair value through profit or loss.